 Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
 But watch yourself, or you also may be tempted.

-the nature of the offense(s), da Provide a detailed statement of the alleged offense(s), including-but not limited to-the nature of the offense(s), date(s) of occurrence, possible witnesses, and all other matters charging party or parties believes relevant.
-Use additional pages if needed. correct to the best of my/our know may result in significant actions be PARTY/PARTIES ereby certify that the above statements are true and wledge and belief.
-I/we understand that such charges eing taken that could affect another individual(s), and udulent statements made by me/us may subject me/us Signature of Charging Party Signature of Charging Party Signature of Charging Party Signature of Charging Party
+3. Provide a detailed statement of the alleged offense(s), including-but not limited to the nature of the offense(s), date(s) of occurrence, possible witnesses, and all other matters charging party or parties believes relevant.
+Use additional pages if needed.

+CERTIFICATION BY CHARGING PARTY/PARTIES

+As God is my/our witness, I/we hereby certify that the above statements are true and correct to the best of my/our knowledge and belief.
+I/we understand that such charges may result in significant actions being taken that could affect another individual(s), and I/we also understand that any fraudulent statements made by me/us may subject me/us to possible disciplinary actions.